Generative AI Enabled Robust Sensor Placement in Cyber-Physical Power Systems: A Graph Diffusion Approach: Wireless Sensor Placement via Graph Diffusion Policy Optimization

-where $\lambda_s$ and $\lambda_c$ are two given threshold values to ensure safety and reliability, respectively; $N$ is the maximal number of sensors that can be placed.
+where $\lambda_s$ and $\lambda_c$ are threshold values determined by the specific safety standards (e.g., detection rate) and communication hardware specifications (e.g., minimum SNR), respectively; $N$ is the maximum number of sensors constrained by the deployment budget.
+These parameters can flexibly be configured to adapt to diverse operational scenarios and environmental conditions.
+Detailed settings are discussed in Section~\ref{sec:exp_set}.
+Notably, Eq.~\eqref{eq:optimization} formulates a deterministic snapshot-based optimization to ensure tractability.
+However, by employing Monte Carlo simulations~\cite{harrison2010introduction} during the solving and verification process, we ensure that the derived placement strategy achieves robustness across the majority of stochastic shadowing scenarios.

 Although we approximate the Cheeger constant to simplify the constraints, we have the following proposition regarding the NP-hardness of the above optimization problem. \begin{prop} The proposed robust sensor placement optimization problem \eqref{eq:optimization} is NP-hard. \end{prop} \begin{proof} To prove the NP-hardness of the proposed problem, we reduce the maximum algebraic connectivity augmentation problem, a well-known NP-hard problem \cite{mosk2008maximum}, to the formulated problem.
 Specifically, for a given graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$ in the maximum algebraic connectivity augmentation problem, we set the anomaly score $S_{a}(\mathcal{V}) = \lambda_s$ and $S_{a}(\mathcal{V}-{v_i})<\lambda_s$, $\forall v_i\in\mathcal{V}$, i.e., the constraint in Eq. \eqref{eq:T_constraint} is satisfied if and only if all vertices are selected.
 Moreover, we assign the weight of each edge in $\mathcal{E}$ satisfying the constraint in Eq. \eqref{eq:l_constraint}, while the edges not included in $\mathcal{E}$ dissatisfy the constraint.
 Via this mapping, if we have an algorithm that can effectively solve the proposed robust sensor placement problem, it can solve the maximum algebraic connectivity augmentation problem.
 Therefore, the solution to the maximum algebraic connectivity augmentation problem can be derived through the solution of the proposed optimization problem \eqref{eq:optimization}.
 Since the maximum algebraic connectivity augmentation problem is NP-hard \cite{mosk2008maximum}, the proposed optimization problem is NP-hard. \end{proof}

 Solving NP-hard problems using traditional optimization methods is extremely challenging due to the significant computational resources and unpredictable solving times required.
 These methods often struggle with large and complex solution spaces that are not easily navigable using conventional techniques \cite{li2017deep}, where RL excels.
 Furthermore, diffusion-based RL algorithms can effectively explore the solution space through diffusion and denoising processes, allowing them to search for optimal strategies.
 These algorithms have demonstrated state-of-the-art performance, particularly in graph generation tasks \cite{liu2024graph}.
 Therefore, we present our proposed EFGD (Fig. \ref{fig:framework}) to solve such a graph generation problem.